 In 2001 Liza and husband, Radio Scotland Producer Bruce MacGregor, embarked on a new creative project.
-As a member of the band Blazin’ Fiddles, Bruce, as well as gigging, was regularly asked to teach at workshops and classes, so why not, he suggested, start a Blazin’ Fiddles music school?
-Liza agreed this was a terrific idea.
+As a member of the band Blazin’ Fiddles, Bruce was regularly asked to teach at workshops and classes, so why not, he suggested, start a Blazin’ Fiddles music school?
+Liza, also an experienced Fèis music tutor, agreed this was a terrific idea.
 In the summer of 1997 the couple had attended Alastair Fraser's Valley Of The Moon Scottish Fiddle School in California, and came away not only hugely inspired but lamenting that there was nothing quite like it in Scotland.
 And so they set to work!

 After several research trips around Inverness-shire, Beauly was settled on as the ideal location.
 The picturesque village had everything needed; sufficient and varied accommodation, three hotels, a pub, cafes, a concert hall in the shape of the splendid and historic Phipps Hall, an old school with original classrooms extant, and a wonderful range of distinctive shops and family-run businesses.
 Beauly is full of character, still centred around its original village square, bordered on one side by the resplendent ruins of a 13th-century Priory, where once Mary Queen of Scots overnighted.
 Being only twelve miles from Inverness, it is also convenient for all the Highland capital’s transport links.

 Valley of the Moon School of Scottish Music, California.